The Importance Of Free: Boost Your Sales By Giving Away Content

 Free content will inevitably attract customers who are looking to get as much knowledge as they can for free.
-While these leads may never have intended to make a purchase from you, publishing great free content can help to change their minds and show them the value of your brand.
+While these leads may never have intended to make a purchase from you, publishing great, free content can help to change their minds and show them the value of your brand.

-Turning Free Content into a Sales Funnel
+Turn Free Content Into A Sales Funnel

 Giving away a taster of your new course, eBook, or other downloadable content can make for a brilliant sales funnel when done correctly.